j19sch/j19sch.github.io/posts/2023/20230807-what-is-a-scrum-master.md

 # A scrum master changes across versions of the Scrum Guide

-If you really want to dig into this, I copied the "The Scrum Master" section of all seven verions of the Scrum Guide to a [separate page](/my-projects/the-scrum-master-role-across-the-scrum-guides).
-In this post, I'll focus on the differences in the "The Scrum Master" section between the [current](https://scrumguides.org/docs/scrumguide/v2020/2020-Scrum-Guide-US.pdf) and the [previous](https://scrumguides.org/docs/scrumguide/v2017/2017-Scrum-Guide-US.pdf) version of the Scrum Guide.
+If you really want to dig into this, I copied the "The Scrum Master" section of all seven versions of the Scrum Guide to a [separate page](/my-projects/the-scrum-master-role-across-the-scrum-guides).
+In this post I'll focus on the differences in the "The Scrum Master" section between the [current](https://scrumguides.org/docs/scrumguide/v2020/2020-Scrum-Guide-US.pdf) and the [previous](https://scrumguides.org/docs/scrumguide/v2017/2017-Scrum-Guide-US.pdf) version of the Scrum Guide.

 Before going into those differences, I should note that the current version (2020) is a serious revision compared to the previous one (2017).
-The [Scrum Guide Revision History](https://scrumguides.org/revisions.html) says about this that the 2020 version is "Even Less Prescriptive" and has "Overall Simplification of Language for a Wider Audience".
+The [Scrum Guide Revision History](https://scrumguides.org/revisions.html) says that the 2020 version is "Even Less Prescriptive" and has "Overall Simplification of Language for a Wider Audience".
 Where the 2017 version counted 19 pages and 7.012 words, the 2020 version is only 13 pages and 4.075 words long.
 And as a result the current version (2020) mentions "Scrum Master" 12 times, while the previous version (2017) mentioned it 34 times.

 ## Subtle changes in choice of words

 There are two small changes in choice of words between the 2017 and 2020 versions.
-You can probably argue either way about how significant these are.

 ### Accountable or responsible?